luizbgomide/EclipsePhase2e-ptbr/src.clean_html/08/07-media-and-entertainment.md

 Unlike socialites who revel in resleeving, metacelebrities stick to the same morph (or an exact duplicate) as often as possible for recognizability.
 Each is an ongoing method-acting performance by a rotation of trained actors who may have undergone psychosurgery to more accurately present the persona in line with previous versions.
 Their round-the-clock performances are designed to maintain the illusion that fans are interacting with a real person.

-Some glitterati take offense to the "manufactured" nature of metacelebrities, resulting in public feuds waged by small armies of social media engineers.
+Some glitterati take offense to the “manufactured” nature of metacelebrities, resulting in public feuds waged by small armies of social media engineers.

 As a profitable brand and performance art, metacelebrities are aggressively marketed and legally protected as intellectual property.
 Performers are required to sign contracts that control what they can say about the experience or character development after retiring and must be willing to play the part without gaining personal fame.